An Interview with Paul Ciesielski, CRO, TrueFort

 TAG Cyber: Tell us more about how you integrate with commercial endpoint agents.

 TRUEFORT: Generally, one of the biggest pains around security products is that they always require “yet another agent.”
 This is why we invested so much development effort into making the TrueFort Platform work with existing CrowdStrike and other endpoint detection and response (EDR) agents that our customers have already deployed.
 The full extent of how service accounts are used to execute key network connections between applications and workloads is gleaned through the telemetry gathered by already installed agents.
 And it doesn’t stop with analyzing the telemetry that comes from these EDR leaders, TrueFort also pushes enforcement policies to the agents to automate microsegmentation.
 As IP addresses change from the DHCP or new workloads spin up to auto-scale for a customer, TrueFort fingerprints these workloads based on their behavior within enterprise applications and uses that to identify anomalous actions.
 No one in the cyber security market shows more value from the EDR agents that customers have already installed.

 TAG Cyber: What predictions can you share regarding this area of enterprise cybersecurity

-TRUEFORT: From what enterprises are experiencing, it is clear that microsegmentation is rapidly moving from a “nice to have” to a “must have,” when it comes to protecting both critical and regulated data.
+TRUEFORT: From what enterprises are experiencing, it is clear that microsegmentation is rapidly moving from a “nice to have” to a “must have” when protecting both critical and regulated data.
 Since it is a likely occurrence that there will be some level of compromise in any application environment, microsegmentation is now viewed as the only viable mitigation against the lateral movement that makes these attacks so devastating.
-Between NIST and the DOD both including microsegmentation as mandatory for Zero Trust architectures, cyberinsurer mandates, and regulators requiring deeper segmentation for compliance, it is time for every organization to build their plan for enhancing enterprise security with microsegmentation.
+Between NIST and the DOD, including microsegmentation as mandatory for Zero Trust architectures, cyberinsurer mandates, and regulators requiring deeper segmentation for compliance, it is time for every organization to build their plan for enhancing enterprise security with microsegmentation.